Albert E. Mead: Career

 After graduating from law school in 1885, Mead returned to Kansas to practice law for four years.
 He married Elizabeth "Lizzy" Pauline Brown and they had one daughter, Mary; and three sons, Wendell, Roland, and William.
 In 1889, he moved to Washington Territory.
-Mead served as Mayor of Blaine, Washington (1892), as a member of the Washington State House of Representatives (1892), and as prosecuting attorney for Whatcom County, Washington from 1898 to 1903.
+Mead served as Mayor of Blaine, Washington (1892), as a member of the Washington State House of Representatives (1892), and as prosecuting attorney for Whatcom County, Washington, from 1898 to 1903.
 His wife, "Lizzy", died in 1898, and on May 5, 1899, he married Mina Jane Hosmer Pifer, and they had one son, Albert Vincent.

-Mead's election to the governor's office in 1904 over U.S. Senator George Turner was considered a significant upset at the time.
+Mead's election to the governor's office in 1904 over U.S. senator George Turner was considered a significant upset at the time.
 During his tenure, he supported legislation establishing a Railroad Commission, and acts establishing a State Bank Examiner, a State Tax Commission, and a State Highway Commission.

 After his term as governor ended, Mead moved to Bellingham, Washington, where he returned to private practice as a lawyer and served as president of the Chamber of Commerce.

+He ran again for Governor and lost in 1912 after changing to the Progressive Party and riding the coattails of Theodore Roosevelt.